tueimage/essential-skills/medical-images.md

 `image` now contains the 3D volume, which can be plotted or used for further analysis.
  -->

-## Reading Dicom files with SimpleITK
+## Reading DICOM files with SimpleITK

-Dicom is the primary format for medical images.
-Like the `*.mhd`, Dicom splits an image into metadata and raw data.
+DICOM is the primary format for medical images.
+Like the `*.mhd`, DICOM splits an image into metadata and raw data.
 Contrary to `*.mhd` files however, the raw data and the header are in the same file.
 Almost all vendors of 3D medical imaging hardware use a version of this format.
-As a consequence, the headers in Dicom files from different manufacturers can deviate extensively.
+As a consequence, the headers in DICOM files from different manufacturers can deviate extensively.

-Dicom files are usually 2D image files.
-Volumes are stored as folders of 2D Dicom files.
+DICOM files are usually 2D image files.
+Volumes are stored as folders of 2D DICOM files.

-Dicom files can also be read and written using SimpleITK.
+DICOM files can also be read and written using SimpleITK.
 This requires the same functions that are used for loading `*.mhd` files:

 ```python
 itk_image = sitk.ReadImage('/path/to/dicom/file.dcm')